Diran Adebayo: Career

 Adebayo's debut novel, Some Kind of Black (1997), centred on the youthful adventures of its protagonist, Dele, was one of the first to articulate a British-born African perspective, and won several awards.(below) His follow-up book, the fable My Once Upon A Time, was set in a near-future London-like western city and fused noir with Yoruba folklore.
 The novel made use of the song "Heaven and Hell" by Chef Raekwon of the Wu-Tang Clan.
 In 2009, Adebayo donated the short story "Calculus" to Oxfam's "Ox-Tales" project.

 Adebayo was a columnist for the now defunct New Nation newspaper, and has written on race, arts and sports for newspapers such as The Guardian, The Independent and New Statesman magazine.
+He has been featured in The Sunday Times magazine and ES magazine and has appeared as a guest contributor on TV news and arts programmes such as 'Novels That Shaped Our World' and 'The Trouble with Naipaul’.

 In 2004 Adebayo co-edited New Writing 12, the British Council's annual anthology of British and Commonwealth literature, with Blake Morrison and Jane Rogers.
-In 2005, Adebayo was the first guest director of the Cheltenham Literature Festival.
+In 2005, Adebayo was Writer-in-residence at the British Museum and the first guest director of the Cheltenham Literature Festival.

 In 2006, Adebayo was the International Writing Fellow at Southampton University, before a residency at Georgetown University.

 In 2012-13, Adebayo was a Royal Literary Fund Fellow.
-Adebayo is BA Creative Writing Course Leader at the University of Kingston, London.
+Adebayo was a Creative Writing Lecturer at Lancaster University and is BA Creative Writing Course Leader at the University of Kingston, London.

 Adebayo is a former trustee of The Book Trust and the Arts Council of England.
 He stepped down from the Arts Council in 2010 following controversy over the acceptance of a grant.

 In 2022, Adebayo adapted and serialised Some Kind of Black for BBC Radio 4.
 The novel is now a Virago Modern Classic.

+In 2026, Adebayo was one of the judges for the Royal Society of Literature's International Writers programme and has also co-judged Wasafiri magazine's New Writing Prize.